Koeng101/freegenes_net/README.md

 The XYZ network aims to accomplish many of the practical end benefits of a peer-to-peer network, while creating an incentive structure that will allow the network to grow.

+### Comparison to product manufacturing

+In normal distribution systems, there is a characteristic `Manufacturer -> Distributor -> User` system, with a given product having multiple manufacturers, distributors, and users.
+While many products are distributed like this, there is a noteable exception: Digital information.
+Digital information is typically shared through the internet, which is fundamentally peer-to-peer.
+DNA information is in a very odd place right now in transitioning from a physical product to a digital product (also known as "Networked Biology").
+The steps taken during this transition period towards openness or towards corporatism will have dramatic impacts on how we share DNA 50 years from now.

+The XYZ network distribution methods are designed to aid in this transition while promoting openness and collaboration.

 ## Moving parts

 There are 4 important parts of the XYZ Network: